pento/7B/readme.txt

 == Changelog ==

+= 0.5 =
+* ADDED: rss.js support

 = 0.4.1 =
 * FIXED: PHP typo

 = 0.4 =
-REMOVED: 'array' URL option, as forcing an array isn't supported in JSON
+* REMOVED: 'array' URL option, as forcing an array isn't supported in JSON
-FIXED: 'items' array in AS1 was being encoded incorrectly
+* FIXED: 'items' array in AS1 was being encoded incorrectly

 = 0.3 =